acm-uiuc/til/_til/git/untrack-a-directory-of-files-without-deleting.md

+---
-# Untrack A Directory Of Files Without Deleting
+title: Untrack A Directory Of Files Without Deleting
+category: git
+---

 In [Untrack A File Without Deleting It](untrack-a-file-without-deleting-it.md), I explained how a specific file can be removed from tracking without